dan-mutua/portifolio/README.md

-# Dobi popote
+# portifolio
-#### It is a six page website for requesting laundry services online
+#### It is a landing page for Daniel Mutua porifolio
-#### Created By Daniel Mutua, Allan Limo, Kinoti Gitonga and Francis Nguithu on 23-06-2021
+#### Created By Daniel Mutua on 11-07-2021
 ## Description
-This was week four group project, whereby we saw a propblem and created a solution website to help customers access laundry services easily.
+This was week one independent project, where by I created my own portifolio with some of the projects that I have done so far.
 You can understand more by visiting the website.
 ## Setup/Installation Requirements
 * Git
 * Web-browser or your choice